Life in the UK Test: Before You Book

 Reviews

-3. Plan your journey — Know exactly how you'll get there
+3. Plan your journey.
+Know exactly how you'll get there.

-4. Gather your documents — Keep your ID and booking confirmation somewhere safe
+4. Gather your documents.
+Keep your ID and booking confirmation somewhere safe.

-• Confirm your test time and location
+• Confirm your appointment time and location

 • Check you have your ID ready

-• Set alarms (plural — don't rely on one)
+• Set alarms (plural, not just one)

 • Get a good night's sleep